brian-carroll/blog/articles/first-class-functions.md

 We’re now ready to look at the steps the compiler needs to take to generate code for an Elm function.

 1. Generate the body expression, keeping track of all of the _local names_ referenced in the body (we can ignore top-level names).

-2. From the set of local names, remove the argument names and any names defined ‘let’ subexpressions.
+2. From the set of local names, remove the argument names and any names defined `let` subexpressions.
 Only the closed-over names will remain.
 3. Prepend the list of the closed-over names to the list of function arguments, to get the argument list for the evaluator function.
 4. Generate the evaluator function
 5. Declare the evaluator function as an element of the function table
 6. Insert code into the parent scope that does the following
     - Create a new closure structure in memory
     - Partially apply the closed-over values from the parent scope

 &nbsp;